Note: This policy is subject to change at any time. Please check all SRS Concierge Policies on a regular basis for updates.

 5 Fees & Payment

-5.5 If a Host terminates a Homestay at any time, the Host remains liable for payment in full of the Fees and for any refund or penalty payable by SRS Concierge to the Guest or any third party in accordance with SRS Concierge’s Refund Policy, though SRS Concierge may waive this obligation at its sole discretion.
+5.5 If a Host terminates a Homestay at any time, the Host remains liable for payment in full of the Fees and for any refund or penalty payable by SRS Concierge to the Student or any third party in accordance with SRS Concierge’s Refund Policy, though SRS Concierge may waive this obligation at its sole discretion.

 6. Performance Period

-6.1 For purposes of this Agreement, the (“Homestay Enrollment Period”) begins on the date, as coordinated by SRS Concierge in the placement report, Guest begins his/her residency with the Host Family, and ends on the date when the Student ends his/her residency with the Host Family.
+6.1 For purposes of this Agreement, the (“Homestay Enrollment Period”) begins on the date, as coordinated by SRS Concierge in the placement report, Student begins his/her residency with the Host Family, and ends on the date when the Student ends his/her residency with the Host Family.

-6.2 For long term guests, living with the host family for the duration of the academic school year: the Enrollment Period is typically no earlier than seven (7) calendar days prior to the first day of the School’s academic year or the School’s orientation (if applicable), and ends on the date when the Student ends his/her residency with the Host Family at the end of the same academic year, typically no later than seven (7) calendar days following the last day of the same academic year or the Student’s graduation ceremony (if applicable).
+6.2 For long term Students, living with the host family for the duration of the academic school year: the Enrollment Period is typically no earlier than seven (7) calendar days prior to the first day of the School’s academic year or the School’s orientation (if applicable), and ends on the date when the Student ends his/her residency with the Host Family at the end of the same academic year, typically no later than seven (7) calendar days following the last day of the same academic year or the Student’s graduation ceremony (if applicable).
 The term of the Enrollment Period may be extended beyond the Academic School Year by the execution of an Extended Stay Addendum, by Student’s parent/guardian, the Host Family and SRS Concierge.

 7. Confidentiality & Privacy